MPH, Johns Hopkins Bloomberg School of Public Health, 1989

 2015 Elected Member, Association of American Physicians (AAP)

-2012 Elected Member, Institute of Medicine (IOM, now National Academy of Medicine (NAM))
+2012 Elected Member, National Academy of Medicine (previously, Institute of Medicine, IOM)

 2010 Director, Welch Center for Prevention, Epidemiology and Clinical Research